 “After a major copper mine shut down on the West Coast the local government wanted to diversify, and decided with Parks and Wildlife, to put money into mountain biking infrastructure.
 Most of what was available on the West Coast was four-wheel-drive tracks, and the money went into making them rideable, as well as a few more purpose-built projects,” explains Dirk Dowling, Project Consultant for the West Coast Council.

 “I got Rob Potter from Dirt Art to come out, and we looked at the trails that had been approved in the plan.
-We walked the lower parts of the spur there on the mountain, and the proposed trail was all under a canopy; it wasn’t going to be maintainable or a good riding experience.
-We then spent over a year working with the council, and Parks and Wildlife, to work on a new plan for the future of Mountain Biking on the West Coast” says Dowling.
+We walked the lower parts of the spur there on the mountain, and the proposed trail was all under a canopy — it wasn’t going to be maintainable or a good riding experience.
+We then spent over a year working with the council, and Parks and Wildlife, to work on a new plan for the future of mountain biking on the West Coast,” says Dowling.

 It’s incredibly rugged up there, the trails are going to be a different style to what you would find somewhere else

 “It’s incredibly rugged up there, and we found a couple of ridgelines that we didn’t think were going to work, but they did, and it allowed us to shift the focus to bring in more intermediate trails — though it isn’t nice friendly flow trail,” says French.
-“It’s intermediate, but it’s back-country mountain biking, and the trails are going to be a different style to what you would find somewhere else — they are more of a dark blue and won’t be suitable for absolute beginners.”
+“It’s intermediate, but it’s backcountry mountain biking, and the trails are going to be a different style to what you would find somewhere else — they are more of a dark blue and won’t be suitable for absolute beginners.”

-“Off the top of that will be a nice intermediate loop which gets you up a little more elevation, and into some rockier country.
+“Off the top of that is a nice intermediate loop which gets you up a little more elevation, and into some rockier country.
 This intermediate loop will serve as a bit of an introduction into the gravity-based trail network, and it also means you can go for a 10km ride without the need for shuttle service,” says French.

 Part of the draw to Mount Owen is that the trails flow directly into town, and the trailhead will be about 1km from the centre of Queenstown along a flat paved path.